 - Conor Dougherty, Golden Gates: Fighting for Housing in America (Penguin Press, 2020): “It’s hard to overstate how dire California’s housing crisis is.
 To combat it, policymakers must consider a complicated intersection of issues, including the displacement of vulnerable populations, maintaining the character of neighborhoods, the environment, affordability.
 But there’s only one answer: more housing.”

-- Lauren Sandler, This Is All I Got: A New Mother’s Search for Home (Random House, 2020): a young woman’s struggle to obtain housing
+- Lauren Sandler, This Is All I Got: A New Mother’s Search for Home (Random House, 2020): about a young woman’s struggle to obtain housing

 - Augustine Sedgewick, Coffeeland: One Man’s Dark Empire and the Making of Our Favorite Drug (Penguin Press, 2020): “How Coffee Ruined a Country”